telerik/kendo-theme-bootstrap/README.md

 * [UI for ASP.NET MVC](http://www.telerik.com/aspnet-mvc)
 * [UI for ASP.NET Core](http://www.telerik.com/aspnet-core-ui)

+This is commercial software.
+To use it, you need to agree to the [**Telerik End User License Agreement for Kendo UI Complete**](http://www.telerik.com/purchase/license-agreement/kendo-ui-complete).
+If you do not own a commercial license, this file shall be governed by the trial license terms.

 All available Kendo UI commercial licenses may be obtained at http://www.telerik.com/purchase/kendo-ui.

-If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-*Copyright © 2017 Telerik AD.
-All rights reserved.*

 ## Basic Usage